June 8 - July 18, 2015

-After the PaCES-HIMB program staff reviews applications, you may be called in for a personal interview.
+After the PaCES-HIMB program staff has reviewed the applications, you may be called in for a personal interview.

-- All application materials received by the deadline.
+- All application materials must be received by the deadline.

 - Quality and content of student's essay (see application form for instructions).
 Does the student demonstrate an understanding of the Hawaiian environment, commitment to environmental study and stewardship, and a high motivation to participate in this program?